TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

     * `GET /v1/driving-tests?cid=123` to list recent tests for a player (default limit 5).
     * `GET /v1/driving-tests/{id}` to retrieve a specific test.

+---

+# Sprint Overview – 2025‑08‑19 (Part 6)

+After completing the weed plants integration, we turned our attention to the next batch of NoPixel resources.
+Most were client‑only or implemented purely cosmetic features, but two stood out: **np‑gurgle** and **np‑hospitalization**.
+The former provides a phone app for purchasing personal websites, while the latter updates patient records and triage state in a medical system.
+In this sprint we implemented the backend support for Gurgle and deferred the hospital module for a future EMS sprint.

+### Highlights

+* **Websites API** – Implemented a new REST interface for the Gurgle app.
+Players can purchase websites for a fixed fee ($500) and retrieve their owned sites:
+    * `GET /v1/websites` lists all websites, or filters by `ownerId` when provided.
+    * `POST /v1/websites` creates a new website.
+The API charges the player and stores the website in the `websites` table.
+  The service uses the existing economy repository to withdraw funds and records websites via a new repository and migration.
+A `Website` schema and `WebsiteCreateRequest` schema were added to the OpenAPI specification.
+* Added a **websites repository** for database operations and a **migration (011)** creating the `websites` table with indexes on `owner_id`.
+* Mounted the websites routes in `app.js` and updated the OpenAPI spec accordingly.

+### Resources processed

+* **np‑gurgle** – Contains server logic for purchasing and listing websites【73746484563419†L0-L48】.
+We ported this behaviour into the Websites API as described above.
+* **np‑gym** – Client‑only gym actions; skipped.
+* **np‑heatmap** – Client‑side heatmap display; skipped.
+* **np‑hospitalization** – Updates the `hospital_patients` table and
+  toggles triage state【491902441918069†L0-L37】.
+Implementing this requires an EMS/patient module; deferred to a future sprint.
+* **np‑hunting** – Client‑only hunting mini‑game; skipped.

+With these additions the microservice continues to achieve parity with important server behaviours while deferring modules that need a more robust job/healthcare infrastructure.
+The progress ledger records the skip/defer decisions and the new module.
 * Updated the **OpenAPI specification** with `DrivingTest` and `DriftSchoolPayment` schemas and new path definitions.
 * Added repository and routes for driving tests and drift school,